casa de campo

 Dominican Republic

-By Mike Pickup, Mike writes about travel for numerous newspapers and magazines, both consumer and trade, and has over a hundred features published each year.
+By Mike Pickup, Mike writes about travel for numerous newspapers and magazines, both consumer and trade.
 He is also the Editor of Holiday Magazine and a professionally trained photographer.
 For more information click here

 Click on any image to enlarge it